 After School Sports Program

-The program takes place after school Monday through Thursday for an hour each day.
-Mondays and Wednesdays are designated to soccer, while Tuesdays and Thursdays focus on basketball.
+The program takes place after school Tuesdays and Thursdays for an hour.
 Each session includes time for warm-ups, technique development, and games.
 Skill building groups focus on acclimating our students to participating in sports activities with an emphasis on teamwork, sportsmanship, and the development of core athletic skills.

 Our faculty and staff work with students to organize their assignments and help them manage their homework and school projects.
 Students develop and utilize executive functions skills, learning how to stay on task and sustain attention to complete their school work.
 They also learn techniques to manage their time more effectively, building valuable study skills in the process.